JairoLedezma/Grafana_postgres/README.md

 - version - 12 , provided by the postgres community
 - This command will pull version 12 of postgres.
 This is the most recent version that grafana supports.
 You may choose from versions 9.3 - 12.
 - If you choose to run a specific version add `:<version number>` after `-d postgres:` .
+- Postgresql requires you to add a `POSTGRES_PASSWORD` environment variable when you first run it.
+This can be anything you choose.
 - Docker will be running on port 5432 by default.
 - Run this command in your terminal.